Skip to main content

 • Supported systems: PC, PlayStation 5, Xbox Series X|S, Nintendo Switch, mobile

 While gaming headsets can feel like a dime a dozen, Logitech’s Astro A50 X embraces innovation in addition to excellent sound.
-While maintaining the classic look and exceptional comfort the Astro series is known for, this headset adds PLAYSYNC, a new feature that allows you to change the platform you’re playing on with a single push of a button on the side of the ear cup.
+While maintaining the classic look and exceptional comfort the Astro series is known for, this headset introduces PLAYSYNC, a new feature that allows you to switch platforms with a single button press on the side of the ear cup.

-This new capability is especially useful for streaming, but if you play on more than one console or want to quickly swap to a PC, you’ll find a lot to love here.
+This new capability is especially useful for streaming, but if you play on more than one console or want to swap to a PC quickly, you’ll find a lot to love here.

 The biggest downside to this headset is its high price, but considering all that you’re getting and its wholly unique PLAYSYNC feature, we think it's worth it for quality-conscious gamers who play on multiple platforms.